HL7NZ/hpi/input/pagecontent/getLocation.md

 ### Get Facility

-The Get Facility use case looks at how a user can find an HPI facility record and return the details.
+The Get Facility use case looks at how a user can find an HPI facility record.

 HPI Facilities use the FHIR Location resource.

 #### Get facility using an hpi-facility-id